botpress/documentation/readme.md

 ### Authoring Commits

 At Botpress Engineering, and by extension in this repository, we follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#examples) standard.
-This makes sure that each commit clearly describes what the
+This makes sure that each commit clearly describes what it is about.

 ### Previews